hinto-janaiyo/XMRig-Auto-Build/README.md

 XMRig-Auto-Build has option flags to skip the interactive process, and skip straight to building:

--S    --stable                Picks stable libraries -L    --latest                Picks latest libraries (might be unstable!)
+-S    --stable                Picks stable libraries -L    --latest                Picks latest development libraries (might be unstable!)

--c    --clean                 Deletes all files but xmrig and config.json -l    --libre                 Uses LibreSSL instead of OpenSSL -d    --deps                  Installs build dependencies
+-c    --clean                 Deletes all files but xmrig and config.json at end of build -l    --libre                 Uses LibreSSL instead of OpenSSL -d    --deps                  Installs build dependencies
 ```